maximecharron/GLO-3002-Frima/CMS/README.md

     <code>npm -v</code>
     * If you get v1.3.x, then npm is installed.
 If you get an error message, your npm install did not install correctly.

-## Install required Node libraries
-Start installation process with this following command in the project directory: npm install

 # Directives for running our awesome app ;)

-1. Open a terminal in the root folder of this project
+1. Open a terminal in the CMS folder of this project

-2. Type <code>npm start"</code>
+2. Type <code>npm start</code>

 3. Be amazed :P